 We’ve had our first snow and expected to get more this weekend!
 Will you be building a snowman, Christmas shopping, or curling up on the couch to binge-watch Netflix?
 If you’re feeling adventurous take a look at these ten, great spots to enjoy sledding, cross-country skiing and ice skating this season.

-1. Indiana Dunes National Lakeshore
+1. Indiana Dunes National Park

 1100 N. Mineral Springs Road, Porter

 Snow covered dunes are fantastic fun in the winter!
-Grab your sled (snowshoes, cross-country skis or hiking boots) to enjoy some time outdoors at the national lakeshore.
+Grab your sled (snowshoes, cross-country skis or hiking boots) to enjoy some time outdoors at the national park.
 You can also witness a beautiful natural occurrence at the dunes in the winter - shelf ice!
 Find safe viewing locations of shelf ice here.

 2. Indiana Dunes State Park